-As soon as the term “virtual reality” became more than just a distant concept from a sci-fi book or movie, the military was first in the line for getting the VR technology into action.
+As soon as the term “virtual reality” (VR) became more than just a distant concept from a sci-fi book or movie, the military was first in the line for getting the VR technology into action.
 The potential of reducing the cost of combat training was just too huge to remain untouched.

 Along with entertainment, the military was one of the first industries that invested an awful lot of money into the development of virtual reality applications, VR headsets, and VR platforms.
 That also played a significant role in the advancement of VR technologies worldwide.